 The age and years of creditable service required in order for a member to retire with full benefits are established by statute, and vary depending on the member's hire date, employer, and job classification.
 Our rank and file members hired prior to July 1, 2006, may either return with full benefits at any age upon completing 30 years of creditable service, at age 55 upon completing 25 years of creditable service, and at age 60 upon completing ten years of creditable service depending on their plan.
-Those members hired between July 1, 2006 and June 30, 2015, may retire at age 60 upon completing five years of creditable service.
+Those members hired between July 1, 2006 and June 30, 2015, may retire at age 60 upon completing five years of creditable service and those hired on or after July 1, 2015, may retire at age 62 upon completing five years of creditable service.
 The basic annual retirement benefit for members is equal to 2.5% to 3.5% of average compensation multiplied by the number of years of creditable service.
 Additionally, members may choose to retire with 20 years of service at any age, with an actuarially reduced benefit.